 Copper is an important metal; the water that comes into your house is usually carried in copper pipes.

 Copper was discovered in Polk County in 1843 and within a few years it was being mined there.
-Unfortunately the method of extracting raw copper in those days created a by-product of sulfuric acid.
+Unfortunately the method of extracting raw copper in those days created sulfuric acid as a by-product.
 A lot of this sulfuric acid ended up the ground in Polk County.

 By 1900 thousands of acres of Polk County was completely void of vegetation.
 Today the trees and animals have begun to come back, but the environmental damage remains and is still being cleaned up, especially in the streams that pour into the Ocoee River.